Main Office

 Yes, under certain circumstances.
 It all depends on your intentions and on the way you used your fists.
 If you have been trained to use your fists in a deadly manner (in the military, for example) and use them in that manner, the use of your fists could be considered the use of deadly force.
 Keep in mind, however, that under certain circumstances the use of deadly force is legally justified.

-Contact an Aggravated Assault Defense Lawyers in Maine
+Speak With an Experienced Aggravated Assault Defense Lawyer in Maine

 REQUEST A CONSULTATION